ArhanChaudhary/NAND/README.md

 ### Why does the IDE feel finnicky?

 NAND's IDE unfortunately trades implementation simplicity for a worse user experience.
-It uses the unorthodox <a href="https://medium.engineering/why-contenteditable-is-terrible-122d8a40e480">contenteditable</a> and hacky cursor positioning logic to get syntax highlighting to work.
+It uses the unorthodox [contenteditable](https://medium.engineering/why-contenteditable-is-terrible-122d8a40e480) and hacky cursor positioning logic to get syntax highlighting to work.
 I myself was surprised that I managed to even bring it to a functional state.
 As a result, it's slow and noticeably buggy, plus common keybinds don't work.
 I'm sorry, but for now you'll just need to bear with me.